Advisory Board Terms of Reference

 In the formative or developmental stages of programs, the Institute may establish an Ad Hoc Program Advisory Board.
 When the program is in place, the Ad Hoc Program Advisory Board will be dissolved and an official Program Advisory Board will be formed.

-Relationship to the HSI Board of Management
+Relationship to the TIA Board of Management

 Purpose of the Program Advisory Board